nest/nest-simulator/doc/userdoc/guides/stimulate_the_network.rst

 As an alternative to storing device data directly, an external data source can be configured by setting the property `stimulus_source` to a specific recording backend.
 Such an external source could be another simulator, or a generic signal generator toolkit.
-The stimulating backend can be updated between each call to ``Run()``.
+The stimulation backend can be updated between each call to ``Run()``.

 The format of the data that has to be received by NEST for updating